Weber-Comm/KNNKeywordSpotting/README.md

 [ A-Lightweight-Model-for-Keyword-Spotting](https://github.com/Webersan/A-Lightweight-Model-for-Keyword-Spotting) by [Webersan](https://github.com/Webersan)

-Here presents a lightweight model for keyword spotting, which ismainly based on KNN method and MFCC.
+Here presents a lightweight model for keyword spotting, which is mainly based on KNN method and MFCC methods.
 The project is in the development of continuous improvement currently.

 # Environment